mogery/letterbomb/README.md

-## LetterBomb web service implementation
+## LetterBomb client-side-only implementation

-This is the LetterBomb Wii System Menu 4.3 exploit implementation running on https://please.hackmii.com/.
-Requires Python 2.7, Flask, and geoip2.
+This is the LetterBomb Wii System Menu 4.3 exploit implementation, modified to work without a backend.

 In case you're wondering, `country_regions.txt` is based on reporting data from Homebrew Channel updates.
 This was implemented because we found out